leonardslog/10x_multiome_analysis/README.md

 ## Cell Annotation

-After annotating the cells using the MapMyCells browser platform using the 10x Whole Mouse Brain Taxonomy (CCN20230722) as the reference.
-I restarted a new environment and added the output as metadata to the previously saved Seurat object.
-Rownames renamed as the cell_ID to match the metadata of the Seurat object.
+I annotated the cells using the MapMyCells browser platform with the 10x Whole Mouse Brain Taxonomy (CCN20230722) as the reference.
+The results were output as .csv which could be added as metadata to the Seurat object.
+Seurat rownames were renamed as the cell_ID to match the metadata.

 ```
 library(Seurat)